SirEjit/OrrenMVP/README.md

 - **Payment transactions (AMM)**: Adds `DeliverMin` field and `tfPartialPayment` flag (Flags: 131072 / 0x00020000) for protocol-level slippage enforcement with SendMax as exact-in ceiling
 - **OfferCreate transactions (CLOB)**: Adds `tfFillOrKill` flag (Flags: 4 / 0x00000004) to cancel if not filled completely
 - **Multi-leg routes**: Applies protection to each leg individually based on transaction type

+**Payment Transaction Semantics:**
+- `Destination`: The recipient account (same as `Account` for self-swaps, which is the typical use case)
+- `SendMax`: Maximum amount to send (exact-in ceiling)
+- `Amount`: Expected amount to receive
+- `DeliverMin`: Minimum acceptable amount (with `tfPartialPayment` flag for slippage protection)
+- **Routing**: XRPL's liquidity engine automatically routes through AMM pools and order books via internal Paths - you don't specify the routing venues in the transaction

 **Note:** XRP amounts are formatted as strings in drops (1 XRP = 1,000,000 drops), while issued currencies use `{currency, issuer, value}` objects.
 Multi-leg routes return an array of transactions that must be executed in sequence.